 For 8-10 pancakes:

-- 2 tablespoons melted coconut oil or butter, plus more for cooking
+- Coconut oil or butter, plus more for cooking

 The ripe bananas are crucial for both sweetness and binding, while old-fashioned oats provide the perfect hearty texture.
 Using certified gluten-free oats ensures these pancakes are suitable for those with gluten sensitivities.